-In 2003, COK filed legal petitions with federal agencies and the Better Business Bureau, alleging that these producers were engaged in misleading advertising.
-But this was just the beginning of COK’s campaign.
+In 2003, Animal Outlook filed legal petitions with federal agencies and the Better Business Bureau, alleging that these producers were engaged in misleading advertising.
+But this was just the beginning of our campaign.

-Over the next two years, COK conducted investigations inside so-called “Animal Care Certified” egg farms, argued its case two times before the Better Business Bureau, lobbied federal agencies, produced damning media exposes, conducted consumer polls and public outreach, and even filed a lawsuit.
+Over the next two years, we investigated so-called “Animal Care Certified” egg farms, argued our case two times before the Better Business Bureau, lobbied federal agencies, produced damning media exposés, conducted consumer polls and public outreach, and even filed a lawsuit.

-The hard work paid off not only with nationwide media coverage of the abuses endured by so-called “Animal Care Certified” hens, but on September 30, 2005, the Federal Trade Commission (FTC) announced that the United Egg Producers’ deceptive logo would no longer be stamped on egg cartons nationwide, as soon as April 1, 2006.
+Our hard work paid off not only with nationwide media coverage of the abuses endured by so-called “Animal Care Certified” hens, but on September 30, 2005, the Federal Trade Commission (FTC) announced that the United Egg Producers (UEP) deceptive logo would no longer be stamped on egg cartons nationwide, as soon as April 1, 2006.

-This landmark victory received national media attention, including articles printed in The New York Times, The Washington Post, The Baltimore Sun, USA Today, and Des Moines Register.
+This landmark victory received widespread media attention, including articles in The New York Times, The Washington Post, The Baltimore Sun, USA Today and the Des Moines Register.

-Despite all of these steps, the “Animal Care Certified” is still being advertised.
-As recently as February 2008, COK documented this misleading logo on egg cartons being sold in stores in New Jersey.
-Read about the consumer fraud lawsuit COK filed in New Jersey in February 2008.
+Despite all of these steps, the “Animal Care Certified” is still being used.
+In February 2008, we documented this misleading logo on egg cartons being sold in stores in New Jersey.
+Read about the consumer fraud lawsuit we filed in New Jersey in February 2008.

-May 2003: COK investigators documented disturbing, yet standard, cruelty at an “Animal Care Certified” egg factory farm in Cecilton, Md.
+May 2003: Animal Outlook investigators documented disturbing, yet standard, cruelty at an “Animal Care Certified” egg factory farm in Cecilton, Md.

-November 2003: After weeks of filings submitted by both the UEP and COK, the Better Business Bureau’s National Advertising Division ruled in COK’s favor, stating that the ACC logo is misleading and should be discontinued.
+November 2003: After weeks of filings submitted by both the UEP and Animal Outlook, the Better Business Bureau’s National Advertising Division ruled in our favor, stating that the “Animal Care Certified” logo is misleading and should be discontinued.
 The Associated Press ran a story on its national wire about the ruling.

 November 2003: The UEP appealed the case to the Better Business Bureau’s National Advertising Review Board.

-May 2004: The consumer protection organization affirmed its earlier ruling and stated the ACC logo should be discontinued or modified.
+May 2004: The consumer protection organization affirmed its earlier ruling and stated the “Animal Care Certified” logo should be discontinued or modified.

-May 2004: COK investigators gathered evidence at another “Animal Care Certified” egg factory farm, this time in Millington, Md.
+May 2004: Animal Outlook investigators gathered evidence at another “Animal Care Certified” egg factory farm, this time in Millington, Md.
 Standard egg industry abuses were once again documented in video and photos.

-July 15, 2004: Washington, D.C.’s ABC affiliate, WJLA, ran an exclusive I-Team report on the “Animal Care Certified” issue entitled, “Egg Fraud.”
-The following day, WJLA’s affiliate, News Channel 8, did a 20-minute live interview with COK’s Paul Shapiro about the issue.
+July 15, 2004: Washington, D.C.’s ABC affiliate, WJLA, ran an exclusive I-Team report on the “Animal Care Certified” issue entitled “Egg Fraud.”
+The following day, WJLA’s affiliate, News Channel 8, did a 20-minute live interview with Paul Shapiro about the issue.